How to Choose & Use Hiking Poles: A Foolproof Guide

 Quality trekking poles have a carbide or tungsten metal tip, which is very tough material that can hold up to pounding rocky trails for years.
 The metal tips add traction, particularly on rock, ice, and wet wood.
 The best poles attach the tip to the pole with a strong yet flexible material making the pole more durable and specially designed to flex up to 30 degrees without bending the pole shaft.
 Some flexible tips are designed to break away from the pole before the pole breaks, adding some peace-of-mind if you’re many days into the outback.

 Any hiking poles worth buying will have replaceable tips.
+Some are easily removable screw-on type, some are just glued on even on expensive poles.
 Tips do wear out over the miles, especially if you hike on a lot of rock.
 You may want to be sure the manufacturer has replacement tips readily available before purchasing poles, as the tips are brand specific.
-Most tips require a tool for replacement, so replacing the tip is something best performed at home (if going on extended trips into the outback, carry a spare tip and the tool).
+Some tips require a tool for replacement, so replacing the tip is something best performed at home (if going on extended trips into the outback, carry a spare tip and the tool).
+The glued on type may or may not be easily removed.
+Be aware of that before you purchase, especially if you intend to do a lot of long distance hiking and will be dependent on your poles, such as trekking pole supported tents.

-Rubber tip covers come with most poles for traction and quietness on pavement.
+Rubber tip covers are available for most poles for traction and quietness on pavement.
 Such tips usually just slide over the metal tip.
 They are fine to use on smooth trails, but a rugged trail environment will soon pull them off.
 Some companies, such as Black Diamond, do have rubber tips intended for trail use.
 I enjoy the quiet of the rubber tip covers, having reconciled that the mud will keep one sometimes.
+Note that folding type poles require special rubber tips that will not fit standard hiking poles.

 Leki and a few other companies also offer rubber curved foot-shaped walking-tip pieces for push-off efficiency on pavement.
 These rubber feet were developed for the exercise called Nordic walking, so your arms do almost as much work as your legs, enhancing the aerobic effect.
 Great for general exercise, but not necessarily desirable for hiking.